tvrusso/Xyce_qucs-s_Examples/11-SParameters/README.md

 capture environment that matches the way the Xyce team verifies that multi-port S-parameter simulation actually works.

-The final pair of schematics, tline-sparam-ac.sch and tline-sparam.sch show two different ways of computing S parameters for the same device under test.
+The next pair of schematics, tline-sparam-ac.sch and tline-sparam.sch show two different ways of computing S parameters for the same device under test.
 The first uses only standard SPICE-style AC analysis and specially wired circuits such as could be built on the workbench to measure S parameters, and the second uses Xyce S parameter analysis and port sources.
+The Smith plots of S parameters obtained by either of these methods match the other.

+The final pair of schematics, mrf501-sparam-ac.sch and mrf501-sparam.sch mirror the two transmission line examples, one using only SPICE primitives the other using S Parameter analysis, this time on an MRF501 NPN transistor from National Semiconductor.
 The Smith plots of S parameters obtained by either of these methods match the other.

 ![Created with Qucs "Export as image" option"](export.png)